efallancy/chimerical-partner-node/README.md

 Also note that the API key being used is for Top Stories and the key is not supplied together with the code.
 To get your own API key, go to [The New York Times Developer](https://developer.nytimes.com/) website.

+Not forget to mention, Google reverse geocoding also being used.
+Hence, the API key can be requested from the [Google Map API](https://developers.google.com/maps/) website.

 ### Installation

 Run the command below to install its dependencies: